Pathologists and Radiologists

 - a working knowledge of NHS structure, policy and finance to support the early years as a Consultant

-- greater proficiency in the key leadership and management skills required for effective practice, including a focus on service improvement
+- greater proficiency in the key leadership and management skills required for effective practice

 In conjunction with the University Hospital of North Staffordshire Radiology and Pathology Departments we would like to offer you the opportunity of an optional additional day 3.